gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

 ---
-title: 'Software of the Raspberry Pi - Image'
+title: 'Included Software - Server'
 taxonomy:
     category:
         - docs
 ---

-# Raspberry PI - Software
+# Server - Software

 ### Which Software are included in the Raspberry Pi - Image?